meranicosme/a-modern-eden/README.md

 Public
 ------

 The contents of the `public/` directory will be copied directly into the root of the `dist/` directory.
+In here assets and fonts will exist.

 Sass
 ----